 Image: Portraits with the original dolls

 I am a career scientist in a visually oriented discipline (pathology).
 I also attended The New School (Parsons) and was primarily drawn to courses such as computer assisted design (CAD), graphic design, drawing, and digital layout which inspired me to experiment in creating visual art.
-Through art I mainly explore concepts of physical, cultural, and spiritual identity as reflected through history, particularly of the African American community.
+Through art I explore concepts of physical, cultural, and spiritual identity as reflected through history, particularly of the African American community.
 Sometimes though it is fun to just photograph old stuff and make interesting digital compositions.